VANKYO Leisure 470 Projector Review

 3.0 lbs (1.4 kg)

 The projector has decent portability.
-It's lightweight, compact, and comes with a carrying case, which makes it easy to carry around, but since it lacks an internal battery, you need to plug it in.
+It's lightweight and compact, with a carrying case, making it easy to carry.
+However, since it lacks an internal battery, you need to plug it in.
 It has no automatic keystone adjustment, so you must manually adjust the screen geometry every time you move it.
 It also doesn't have auto-focus, so you have to manually focus the image.
-It has an adjustable front foot that you can use to help raise or lower the projector.
+It has an adjustable front foot that lets you raise or lower the projector.
 It also has a built-in 3W speaker, but it's not very loud.

 4.8